daneroo/stable-garden/DiffusionBee.md

 ## adirondack

+- a silver haired cyberpunk woman with a red fleece jacket sitting in an Adirondack chair by the fire.
+ At night.
+Impressionist painting
+- a silver haired cyberpunk woman with a red fleece jacket sitting in an Adirondack chair by the fire.
+ At night.
+Impressionist painting
-- a cyberpunk woman with a red fleece jacket sitting in an Adirondack chair by the fire at night
+- Late at night, with a star filled sky, a silver haired cyberpunk woman with a red fleece jacket sitting in an Adirondack chair by the fire.

 ## poodlilupus